jd-coderepos/contributions-ner-cs/README.md

    - The dataset proposed in [SemEval-2021 Task 11: NLPContributionGraph - Structuring Scholarly NLP Contributions for a Research Knowledge Graph](https://aclanthology.org/2021.semeval-1.44/) (D’Souza et al., SemEval 2021) is the source for [ncg](https://github.com/jd-coderepos/contributions-ner-cs/tree/main/ncg), annotated for both titles and abstracts for _research problem_
    - https://paperswithcode.com/ as the [pwc](https://github.com/jd-coderepos/contributions-ner-cs/tree/main/pwc) annotated for both titles and abstracts for _task_ -> _research problem_ and _method_ entities.

-2) Additionally, supplies a new annotated dataset for the titles and abstracts in the ACL anthology in the [acl repository](https://github.com/jd-coderepos/contributions-ner-cs/tree/main/acl) where titles are annotated with all seven entities, while abstracts are annotated with _research problem_ and _method_ entities.
+2) Additionally, supplies a new annotated dataset for the titles in the ACL anthology in the [acl repository](https://github.com/jd-coderepos/contributions-ner-cs/tree/main/acl) where titles are annotated with all seven entities.

 ### 2) Dataset Statistics for [full dataset](https://github.com/jd-coderepos/contributions-ner-cs/tree/main/full%20dataset)